live-image-tracking-tools/geff/CONTRIBUTING.md

 In order to deploy a new version, tag the commit with a version number and push it to github.
-This will trigger a github action that will build and deploy to PyPI. (see the "deploy" step in [workflows/ci.yaml](./.github/workflows/ci.yaml)).
-The version number is determined automatically based on the tag.
+This will trigger a github action that will build and deploy to PyPI. (see the "build-and-inspect-package" and "upload-to-pypi" steps in [workflows/ci.yaml](./.github/workflows/ci.yaml)).
+The version number is determined automatically based on the tag (using `setuptools-scm`)

 ```sh
 git tag -a v0.1.0 -m v0.1.0